October 5, 2012

 User's misuse of grammar is so consistent as to be intentional.
 (Ex: An entire profile without apostrophes.)

-Profile showcases overall willful ignorance re: grammar, sentence structure.
+Profile showcases overall willful ignorance re: grammar,

 - if user claims to be in school, drink twice.